Marmotte 2019 and Mountain Sportive Training

 No shortcuts for hard work – the 2X20

 Now unfortunately, raising one’s threshold is not an easy task that can be completed by banging out a series of short sharp intervals that leave you dying on the handlebars.
-Threshold can only be raised by spending comparatively long periods of time at or close to it in training.
+Threshold is best raised by spending comparatively long periods of time at or close to it in training.
 You must therefore learn to embrace the concept of the long interval, with the infamous 2×20 being a core of this type of training.

 0-10 mins – warm up from cold to full working level